 Tour Operators: If you are a tour operator or guide planning to offer tours of the Brokenhead Trail, please let us know the dates you plan to be at the trail.
 Please consider making a donation to Debwendon Inc. to support our operations and maintenance of the boardwalk.
 A minimum $100 donation is recommended and will be greatly appreciated.

-If you have enjoyed the trail and would like to donate, you can click on the Donate button on the Homepage, or go to the Shopping page and do it there.
-If you are looking for that special Christmas or holiday present, consider ordering one of our vintage Bergman prints.
+If you have enjoyed the trail and would like to donate, you can click on the Donate button on the Homepage (below).
+If you are looking for that special present, consider ordering one of our vintage Bergman fine art prints.
 At $80 they are a wonderful example of H.E.
-Bergman’s art and we have seen some of his art listed in an auction inventory at $300.
+Bergman’s art.
 The woodcut prints are all plants that grow in the Brokenhead Wetland.
 Note that the fiddlehead fern is now out of stock.
 Since we do not have operating funds, your donation or purchase will go a long way to helping us pay for our Director and Officer insurance, website, office supplies, and promotion.

 Some tips for having an enjoyable time on the trail:

 NO BICYCLES or ATVs allowed on the trail.

 Bring water and mosquito repellent on warm days and wear a hat if it is hot.

 Washrooms are available at the trailhead only.